reuk/wayverb/docs_source/context.md

 synchronisation.
 By running the algorithm on graphics hardware, which is designed to run great numbers of calculations in parallel, all rays could be simulated in one go, yielding much greater performance than processing each ray sequentially.
+Finally, though surface-based methods are capable of real-time operation, they do not pose any performance benefit for non-real-time or "one-off" simulations.
+Their performance comes from re-using pre-computed information when the receiver position changes, but in a one-off simulation the receiver position is fixed.
+Ray tracing is also less complex and better documented than surface-based methods, making it the superior choice for this application.

 A logistical reason for choosing the image-source and ray tracing solution for high-frequency modelling was that the author had previously implemented such a system for an undergraduate project.
-It was hoped that much of the code from that project could be re-used, but it transpired that much of the code was unsuitable or incorrect (!), so that the majority was completely re-written.
+It was hoped that much of the code from that project could be re-used, but it transpired that the project suffered from accuracy and implementation issues, making it unsuitable for direct integration within Wayverb.
+Therefore, the majority of this code was completely re-written.
 The author was, however, able to re-use much of the knowledge and experience gained from the previous project, which would not have been possible if a completely new stochastic method had been introduced.

 For low-frequency simulation, a FDTD-based DWM model was chosen.
 There is a great deal of writing on this method [@van_duyne_3d_1996;
 @savioja_interpolated_2014; @kowalczyk_room_2011; @campos_computational_2005;
 @murphy_digital_2000], it is relatively simple to implement, and shares with ray tracing the characteristic of being embarrassingly parallel.
-Each element in the waveguide mesh can be updated individually and simultaneously, which it was hoped would yield performance benefits.
+As wave-modelling is especially costly, a parallel implementation is necessary in order to achieve simulation times in the order of minutes rather than hours or days.

 An in-depth description of the algorithms implemented is given in the [Image-Source]({{ site.baseurl }}{% link image_source.md %}), [Ray Tracer]({{
 site.baseurl }}{% link ray_tracer.md %}), and [Waveguide]({{ site.baseurl }}{%
 link waveguide.md %}) sections.
 The following figure
 \text{(\ref{fig:regions})} shows how the outputs from the different methods work together to produce a broadband impulse response.
+It shows that the lower portion of the spectrum is generated entirely with the waveguide, while the upper portion is simulated using the image-source method for early reflections, and the ray tracing method for the reverb tail.

 ![The structure of a simulated impulse response.\label{fig:regions}](images/regions)